Skip to main content

 4.3(455)

-Best for: Performance enthusiasts seeking maximum WiFi 7 speeds from a single high-powered router
+Best for: Tech enthusiasts wanting cutting-edge WiFi 7 performance in a single router

 Score Breakdown